 - Roger Amos (Chair);

 - · Paul Connolly;

-- Hamish McLennan; and
+- Hamish McLennan;

-- Belinda Rowe (appointed on 5 June 2019).
+- Belinda Rowe; and

-The Audit & Risk Committee had at least three members, all of whom were independent non-executive Directors for the reporting period.
+- Alison Cameron.

-The Chair of the Audit & Risk Committee is independent and is not the chairman of the Board.
+The Audit & Risk Charter sets out the membership requirements of the Audit & Risk Committee, including that all members are to be non-executive Directors, the majority of which are to be independent.
+The Chair of the Audit & Risk Committee is independent and is not the Chairman of the Board.
+It is noted that Alison Cameron is not considered independent.
 The Charter of the Audit & Risk Committee and the qualifications and experience of its members are available on the Company's website.